nokotamustang/Python3DEngines/README.md

 ### mgl/grass - Grass rendering

-Grass rendering using Geometry Shaders and bill boarding; and modelling wind movement using a flow map.
+As we have explored shader programs and how they can be used to render 3D objects, we can use them to render more complex objects such as grass.
+Grass in complex scenes isn't modelled from a 3D mesh, but rather a series of 2D planes called 'billboards'.

 ![Screenshots](./screenshots/mgl_grass1.PNG)

 Starting from the tutorial: <https://vulpinii.github.io/tutorials/grass-modelisation/en/> and <https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-7-rendering-countless-blades-waving-grass>.

-As we have explored shader programs and how they can be used to render 3D objects, we can use them to render more complex objects such as grass.
-Grass in complex scenes isn't modelled from a 3D mesh, but rather a series of 2D planes called 'billboards'.

 This is a common technique in games to render large amounts of grass efficiently, since we can send a vector of points to what is called a 'geometry shader', and this in turn can create all the billboards around each point, then passed to the fragment shader to render hte grass texture on the billboards.